Thanks to gravity, our feet are well grounded. But the efforts of not completely face planting? We owe that to our postural muscles.

 This week is about learning new poses and exercises and using them to develop what is called an “Awareness Routine.”

 Learn poses that will help you lengthen your spine and release any tension you may have built up over the last few years.

 Stand against a wall to check your posture.
 You should have less than 2 inches between the wall and your neck and back.
 Keep this position in mind as you go throughout the rest of your day, checking in at every hour.

 According to Dr. Austin Davis of Life Chiropractic SF, when it comes to posture, awareness is what’s most important.

 How to do a posture check:

-- Stand with the back of your head against the wall and place your heels six inches from the wall.
+- Stand with the back of your head against the wall and place your heels 6 inches from the wall.
 Your shoulder blades and butt should be touching the wall.

-- Measure the space between your neck and the wall, and the space between your back and the wall.
+- Measure the space between your neck and the wall, and the space between your lower back and the wall.
 There should be less than 2 inches between both spaces.
-A larger gap indicates weak posture and a curving spine.
+A larger gap indicates impaired posture.

 Day 2: Do Child’s Pose

 Do 5 minutes of Child’s Pose, morning and night.
 Child’s Pose helps lengthen and stretch the spine, which is used to slouching after years of bad posture.

 - Start on your hands and knees, with your knees as far as shoulders-width apart and big toes touching each other.